Infectious Diseases Fellowship - Program No: 1461011179

 Section Chief and Associate Program Director

 The Infectious Diseases Fellowship is a two-year program following the successful completion of a three-year residency in Internal Medicine.
 The program currently accepts two fellows per year, who have completed a US residency.

 The fellowship requires the trainee to have at least 12 months of direct patient care in the inpatient setting.
 Most of the training takes place at Washington Hospital Center, the largest and busiest hospital in our nation’s capital.
 Washington Hospital Center is a level I trauma center and home to the MedStar Heart & Vascular Institute.
 In addition to the general ID consult service, fellows rotate on a service dedicated to transplant and device-associated infections.
-The fellowship also includes one month of experience caring for highly immunocompromised patients at the National Institutes of Health, and one month of pediatric/adolescent infectious diseases experience at Children’s National Medical Center.
+The fellowship also includes one month of experience caring for highly immunocompromised patients at the National Institutes of Health, and two weeks of pediatric/adolescent infectious diseases experience at Children’s National Medical Center.
 Fellows see one half-day of continuity outpatient clinic per week at the MedStar Washington Hospital Center during the two-year fellowship.
 This clinic provides continuity care for patients infected with HIV, Hepatitis B and C, as well as providing consultation for pre-international travel, Lyme disease, diabetic foot infections, endocarditis and transplant-associated infection follow-ups, and a variety of other infections.

-In addition to patient-care directed learning at the bedside, fellows receive education through a formal didactic lecture series, a weekly case conference, microbiology rounds, journal club, an infection control rotation/ antimicrobial stewardship curriculum, and a clinical microbiology rotation.
+In addition to patient-care directed learning at the bedside, fellows receive education through a formal didactic lecture series, a weekly case conference, journal club, an infection control/antimicrobial stewardship curriculum, and a clinical microbiology rotation.

 The resident in training has elective time, during which time the fellow can pursue research or additional clinical electives.
 The electives must be approved by the program director and must have prior approval of the goals and objectives.